panva/node-oidc-provider/docs/README.md

   // @param ctx - koa request context (only provided when a client is being constructed during
   //              Client Registration Request or Client Update Request
   // validations for key, value, other related metadata
-  // throw new Provider.errors.InvalidClientMetadata() to reject the client metadata
+  // throw new errors.InvalidClientMetadata() to reject the client metadata
   // metadata[key] = value; to (re)assign metadata values
   // return not necessary, metadata is already a reference }